xiyouluo/DSA_Python/README.md

 # DSA_python
-Sharing my notes and related materials of DSA.
+The repository contains my notes and related materials of DSA.